 Islamic Prayer Niche

 A Prayer Niche in Arabic is called a miḥrāb and indicates the direction of prayer to Mecca.
-This prayer niche comes from Kashan, Iran and corresponds to the flat type characteristic of medieval Iran, only the columns appear semi-plastic.
-This miḥrāb consists of 74 individual tiles, which were embossed with moulds, painted and glazed.
+This prayer niche comes from Kashan, Iran, and corresponds to the flat type characteristic of medieval Iran, only the columns appear semi-plastic.
+This miḥrāb consists of 74 individual tiles, which were embossed with molds, painted, and glazed.
 Large blue inscriptions and patterns, as well as small turquoise fillings, stand out from the dominant chandelier pattern, which shimmers in different golden brown tones.
-The blue clours were applied on the glaze, the lustre painted on the finished glaze was added in a subsequent firing of the tiles.
+The blue clours were applied on the glaze, the luster painted on the finished glaze was added in a subsequent firing of the tiles.